“Si, she cook and cleans. What more do you need her to do?”

 “Ready Fratello (brother).”
 Siena fell into Tia’s arms, wiping Tia’s tears from her eyes.
 Tia felt sadness and guilt that her poor cousin was snatched away from living her hopes and dreams, all because of something Mario had done.

-“Essere una brava ragazza Siena.
-(Be a good girl).”
+“Be good Siena.”
 Aunt Maria croaked as her short but strong arms wrapped around her niece.
-She was so thankful to Siena for bearing this burden for the family.

 Siena slid into the passenger seat of her cousins car, she smiled reassuringly and waved as the car took off.